-COURSE DATA: CREDITS: 4 • LECTURE: 4 • LAB: 0 • REPEAT: 0 PREREQUISITE: Academic placement measures as stated on page 6 or completion of required transitional math course(s) with a C or better
+COURSE DATA: CREDITS: 4 • LECTURE: 4 • LAB: 0 • REPEAT: 0 PREREQUISITE: Academic placement measures as stated on page 6 or grade of

-Applied Practical Math is designed primarily as a terminal course in mathematics for students who do not plan to pursue a science curriculum.
+"C" or better in MATH 067 or MATH 070 Applied Practical Math is designed primarily as a terminal course in mathematics for students who do not plan to pursue a science curriculum.
 The course satisfies the General Education Math requirement.
 The topics selected for the course include counting techniques, probability and statistics, and personal finance.
 The computer and graphing calculator will be used as a problem-solving tool.
 IAI Code: GECC M1 904.
 Typical offering schedule: fall, spring

-MATH 134 T Statistics
+MATH 134 Statistics

-COURSE DATA: CREDITS: 4 • LECTURE: 4 • LAB: 0 • REPEAT: 0 PREREQUISITE: Academic placement measures as stated on page 6 or completion of required transitional math course(s) with a C or better.
+COURSE DATA: CREDITS: 4 • LECTURE: 4 • LAB: 0 • REPEAT: 0 PREREQUISITE: Academic placement measures as stated on page 6 or completion of required transitional math course(s) with a "C" or better.